 Porcelain-fused-to-metal crowns (PFM’s)

 Porcelain-fused-to-metal crowns are made of both metal and porcelain.
 First, a metal shell is fit over the tooth, then a porcelain veneer is fused on the metal shell.
-The metal substructure provides adequate strength, while porcelain helps form the overall shape of the crown and give it white, natural-looking appearance.
-Some key advantages of PFM crowns are great durability, proper fit and aesthetic appeal.
+The metal substructure provides adequate strength, while porcelain helps form the overall shape of the crown and gives it a white, natural-looking appearance.
+Some key advantages of PFM crowns are great durability, proper fit, and aesthetic appeal.

 Zirconia crowns are made from zirkonium, a very strong material known for its durability.
-This material rarely provokes allergic reaction or body rejection.
-Having a translucent appearance, it is hard to differentiate a zirconia crown amongst natural teeth.
+This material rarely provokes allergic reactions or body rejection.
+Having a translucent appearance, it is hard to differentiate a zirconia crown from natural teeth.
 Moreover, zirconia crowns can be modified according to the shape and size of the teeth it will be placed next to.

 E-max crowns are made of a block lithium disilicate ceramic which offers a great combination of appearance and durability.
 Having a translucent natural-white color and lifelike shape, e-max crowns provide an ideal dental crown.
-As there is no metal framework on e-max crowns there is no a chance of a grey line of metal showing up along your gums.
-Moreover, they are very strong and long lasting.
+As there is no metal framework on e-max crowns there is no chance of a gray line of metal showing up along your gums.
+Moreover, they are very strong and long-lasting.